Bancor Compounding Rewards Audit

 Throughout the codebase, there are places where a proper input/output validation is lacking.
 In particular:

-• The inverse and fromFraction112 functions in FractionLibrary do not check if they were provided an invalid fraction.
+do not check if they were provided an invalid fraction. - The

-• The _mulModmulDivCmulDivF functions in the MathEx library do not check that z in non-zero.
-In such cases they revert with a Panic, rather than a more helpful error message.
+in non-zero.
+In such cases they revert with a Panic, rather than a more helpful error message. - The

 A lack of validation on user-controlled parameters may result in erroneous or failing transactions that are difficult to debug.
 This is especially true in the case of libraries that are capable of being reused across different codebases.
 To avoid this, consider adding input and output validation to address the concerns raised above.